in28minutes/MavenIn28Minutes/README.md

 		Create Eclipse Workspace

 #1.
 Beginner Maven Project
+##	What is the power of Maven?
-##	First Project : My aim is to create a Spring.jar.
+####	First Project : My aim is to create a Spring.jar.
 Think as if you are developing Spring.
 Some other developers want to use the framework you are developing.
 Steps in creating a JAr
 - App.Java -> App.class
 - AppTest.Java -> AppTest.class
 - Run Unit Tests
 - Package in a particular format
 - Earlier this was done using long tedious ant scripts

-##	What is the power of Maven?
-##	Project Object Model (POM)
-		Name
-		Version
-		Packaging
-		Dependencies
-		Plugins
+#### Convention over Configuration
+- Pre defined folder structure
+- pom.xml
+- mvn --version
+- mvn compile (compiles source files)
+- mvn test-compile (compiles test files) - one thing to observe is this also compiles source files
+- mvn clean - deletes target directory
+- mvn test - run unit tests

+## You are ready for theory on Build Life Cycle

+Pre-defined sequence of steps that are done when we run a maven command.
+Plugins can be attached to lifecycle stages.
+Default plugins are already defined in the super pom.

+mvn install
+- package - creates the jar
+- install - copies the created jar to local maven repository - a temp folder on my machine where maven stores the files.

-##	Build LifeCycle
+###	Build LifeCycle
 		Validate
 		Compile
 		Test